cinquin/mutinack/README.md

-Note that, at least on some versions of JRE 8, Mutinack can trigger a non-deterministic Java Virtual Machine bug, which has been [reported](https://bugs.openjdk.java.net/browse/JDK-8132870) to Oracle but apparently remains unaddressed (the original bug report is possibly a duplicate of [this bug](https://bugs.openjdk.java.net/browse/JDK-6675699)).
+Note that, at least on some versions of JRE 8, Mutinack can trigger a non-deterministic Java Virtual Machine bug, which has been [reported](https://bugs.openjdk.java.net/browse/JDK-8132870) to Oracle but apparently remains unaddressed (the original bug reported is possibly a duplicate of [this bug](https://bugs.openjdk.java.net/browse/JDK-6675699)).
 The JVM bug has only been observed in functional tests, which work around the problem by specifying the following JVM option: